 My dear Sir:-

 As your ship, the Great Republic, is likely to be visited by thousands of admirers, I suggest that you make her the medium of doing a great service to an institution which is about going into operation, and of which I am, for want of a better, the presiding officer.
 The “Sailors’ Snug Harbor of Boston” has the sympathy of all those who take an interest in ships, and they would willingly pay a “York shilling” to see your ship and at the same time serve a benevolent object.
 If you approve of the suggestion, I will carry it out at once by sending a competent agent on board, and if any one should by mistake drop a dollar in the purse, I will give him credit for it.

 Yours requesting my concurrence in your very benevolent suggestion, that of having the privilege of collecting a small sum from the visitors to the Great Republic for the benefit of the “Sailors’ Snug Harbor” in Boston, has been received.
 I assure you that nothing will give me more pleasure than to afford you such an opportunity.
 This class of men have too long been neglected: they do the labor, they

 sail the clippers of which we boast as a nation; and any little reward that they may be able to collect along this way, will be highly pleasing to me.
 And I hope the public will contribute in this way, and feel it to be a privilege to be able to build up a bulwark to shelter the weather-beaten sailor, now no longer able to earn his bread by his perilous profession.

-The Great Republic was open to public inspection in Boston Harbor, and $1,000 was collected for the Sailors Snug Harbor.
+The Great Republic opened to public inspection in Boston Harbor, and $1,000 was collected for the Sailors Snug Harbor.

-Then the clipper ship sailed to New York, where she was again open to inspection.
-More than $4,000 was collected.
+Then the clipper ship sailed to New York, where she again opened to inspection.
+The exhibition raised more than $4,000.